hdgarrood/purescript-numeric-hierarchy-guide/introduction.rst

 is the most important thing.

-If you get stuck on an exercise for more than, say, 10 minutes, it's okay to skip it (although if you find yourself needing to skip lots of exercises, perhaps consider going back and rereading some earlier bits).
+If you get stuck on an exercise for more than, say, 10 minutes, it's okay to skip it or simply look at the solution (although if you find yourself needing to skip lots of exercises, perhaps consider going back and rereading some earlier bits).
 Another good idea if you get stuck is to do something else and come back to the problem the following day — of course, if you're a programmer, you might already know this.

 One more thing I will say is that you shouldn't expect to be able to read this sort of material anywhere nearly as quickly as you might read most other types